huysentruitw/Aggregator/README.md

 ... wip ...

-## Running the example
+## The example

-A very basic example is included in this solution that demonstrates the usage of the Aggregator library.
+A very basic example is included in this solution that demonstrates the usage of the Aggregator library in combination with EventStore.

 The example consists of 3 separate projects, although a real-life implementation should probably have more layers.